 Before meeting our sister on October 29th, Jim Perrin had just bought his latest house in Llanrhaeadr ym Mochnant; moving in only on the 18th of that month.
 But when he met Jac he was actually in considerable debt, albeit by the juggling of overdrafts, credit-cards and loan companies he was managing, it would seem, to be ‘holding on’.
-Was that a sustainable position? — as he wrote on p.200 of ‘West:’ ‘I had no material assets, my small reserves were dwindling fast…’ However in his letter to Jac, ref.
+Was that a sustainable position? — as he wrote on page 200 of West ‘I had no material assets, my small reserves were dwindling fast…’ However in his letter to Jac, ref.
 ‘Jim Perrin Plans his Next Move’ he paints an entirely different picture, and although he gave her the impression that he was financially ‘sound’, there can be no doubt that by September 2003, when he moved to her house, his debts had inexorably risen: he was, as they say, ‘up to the hilt’ in that indebtedness.

 The amounts he owed were such, we can categorically state, that without serious reorganisation of his finances he would soon, as the evidence supports, have been in a desperate plight.
 Robbing Peter to pay Paul was no longer an option.

 Jac, on the other hand, had a secure tenancy, an economical way of life, a partner who had more than paid his way (still living at their address), and the proceeds from her own flourishing stained-glass work.

 We know now, but our sister had no idea at the time, how Jim Perrin had been conducting his finances.
 What he wrote to her about them was self-evidently duplicitous.
-His mortgage was recent, and he had not yet materially reduced it; his lifestyle was funded by credit, as the records show and if anyone needed to find safer ground, it was Jim Perrin.
-He knew he must sell his house as a matter of urgency and move to a place where he could not be found.
+His mortgage was recent, and he had not yet materially reduced it; his lifestyle was funded by credit, as the records show, and if anyone needed to find safer ground, it was Jim Perrin.
+He knew he must sell his house as a matter of urgency and furthermore, move to a place where he could not be found by the CSA.

-His blurring of reality when telling Jac how much would remain of the ‘equity’ is the issue, and clearly he had misled our sister as he made his plans.
+His blurring of reality when telling Jac how much would remain of the ‘equity’ is the issue, and clearly he had deceived our sister as he explained his plans.